akionsight/APOD/README.md

 ```

 for any other queries contact me on GitHub or my email.
-please let me know if you built something with it, i would be very happy 😊
+please let me know if you built something with it, I would be very happy 😊